-Mapping Blue Carbon in North Carolina
+Mapping Blue Carbon in Eastern States

 In support of North Carolina’s Natural and Working Lands stakeholder group, the Nicholas Institute mapped carbon storage and sequestration by existing salt marsh and seagrass habitats, and explored how sea level rise might affect those processes in the future.
 The Institute developed a collection of StoryMaps to communicate the results of this analysis, and related data are available for download.

-In an expansion of the North Carolina blue carbon mapping, the Nicholas Institute is working with six eastern seaboard states to map current carbon sequestration by salt marshes and seagrass, and potential changes to blue carbon storage due to sea level rise.
+In an expansion of the North Carolina blue carbon mapping, the Nicholas Institute is worked with six eastern seaboard states to map current carbon sequestration by salt marshes and seagrass, and potential changes to blue carbon storage due to sea level rise.

 Developing North Carolina's Blue Economy